Hartlepool Electric Tramways

 Hartlepool Tramways Tram No 10 1898

-GETCo Tramcar No 10 (new in 1897) stands in Church St, West Hartlepool, with its crew and an inspector, in 1898.
+GETCo Tramcar No 10 (new in 1897) stands in Church Street, West Hartlepool, with its crew and an inspector, in 1898.
 Photograph courtesy of the National Tramway Museum.

 Hartlepool Tramways Tram driver 1898

-A blow-up of the above photo showing the motorman, who though smart in appearance, appears to be wearing a jacket devoid of insignia, and a tall almost maritime style of peaked cap, also without a badge of any kind.
+An enlargement of the above photograph showing the motorman, who though smart in appearance, appears to be wearing a jacket devoid of insignia, and a tall maritime-style of peaked cap, also without a badge of any kind.

 Hartlepool Tramways Tram conductor 1898

-Another blow-up of the above photo, this time showing the conductor.
-Whilst he is wearing an informal cap, he does appear to be wearing a single-breasted uniform jacket, though once again without any insignia.
+Another enlargement of the above photograph, this time showing the conductor.
+Whilst he is wearing an informal cap, he may to be wearing a single-breasted uniform jacket, though once again without any insignia.

 Hartlepool Electric Tramways Tram No 12